-Upgrading from an old Apple Watch to a new Apple Watch isn't as easy as just buying one and putting it on.
+Upgrading to a new Apple Watch Series 8, or any other Apple Watch, other isn't as easy as just buying one and putting it on.
 There's not much more involved, but what you do have to do is important to get right, unless you enjoy exasperation.

 The problem is that the Apple Watch is still not yet its own, standalone device.
 While Apple has been steadily moving toward making it work entirely by itself, it's still the case that your Apple Watch has to be securely paired to your iPhone.